Leviathan

 About This Book

 Leviathan or The Matter, Forme and Power of a Commonwealth Ecclesiasticall and Civil, commonly referred to as Leviathan, is a work of social and political theory by the English empiricist philosopher and political theorist Thomas Hobbes (1588–1679), published in 1651.
-Its name derives from the chaotic Leviathan sea serpent of the Hebrew Bible and other earlier mythologies.
+Its name derives from the chaotic Leviathan sea serpent of the Hebrew Bible and earlier mythologies.

 Subjects: Political science -- Early works to 1800, State, The -- Early works to 1800